Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Application to 3D contour following

 \subsection{Experimental set-up}

 An HTC VIVE motion capture system, consisting of a tracker mounted on the tool and a camera (not shown in Fig.~\ref{fig:setup}), records the pose trajectory of the tool with respect to a reference frame attached to the camera.
 This frame is chosen as the world frame $\{w\}$.
-The system records the pose trajectory with a frequency of $200~\mathrm{Hz}$ and an accuracy in the order of a few mm and a few degrees.
+The system records the pose trajectory with a frequency of $200~\mathrm{Hz}$ and an accuracy in the order of a few millimeters and a few degrees.
 The contact force/torque is measured with the same frequency using a 6-axis JR3 force/torque sensor.
-The nominal accuracy of this force/torque sensor according to its documentation is $\pm1\%$ of its standard measurement range which is $\pm800\ \mathrm{N}$ along the central axis (Z-axis) and $\pm400\ \mathrm{N}$ in the horizontal plane (XY-plane) for the force, and $\pm24\ \mathrm{Nm}$ in all directions for the moment.
+The nominal accuracy of this force/torque sensor is $\pm1\%$ of its standard measurement range which is $\pm800\ \text{N}$ along the central axis (Z-axis) and $\pm400\ \text{N}$ in the horizontal plane (XY-plane) for the force, and $\pm24\ \text{Nm}$ in all directions for the moment.

 Three frames are rigidly attached to the tool: the motion tracker frame $\{tr\}$, the force/torque sensor frame $\{fs\}$, and the \textit{tool-center-point }(TCP) frame $\{tcp\}$.
-As shown in Fig. \ref{fig:setup}c, the $\{tcp\}$ frame is defined such that, when the tool is tracking a straight-line segment, the origin of $\{tcp\}$ corresponds to the intersection of the contour's edge and the symmetry axis of the cylindrical part of the tool.
+The $\{tcp\}$ frame is defined such that, when the tool is tracking a straight-line segment, the origin of $\{tcp\}$ corresponds to the intersection of the contour's edge and the symmetry axis of the cylindrical part of the tool (see Fig. \ref{fig:setup_frames2}).
 One axis of the $\{tcp\}$ frame is along the edge and the remaining two axes are along the two surfaces.
 (For completeness: if the edge has curvature and/or torsion, the $\{tcp\}$ frame will deviate slightly from this contour-centered definition due to the complex contact geometry).